RESOStandards/transport/WEB-API-CORE.md

 The Web API uses the [Open Data Protocol (OData)](https://www.odata.org/documentation/), which:
 * Is an established, existing, open standard.
-* Has well-defined functionality that supports significant RESO use cases.
+* Has well-defined functionality that supports primary RESO use cases.
 * Has existing open source server and client implementations to promote community adoption.
 * Provides extensibility to handle industry-specific use cases, as needed.